-Nearly all of the control for the clocks is provided by the Run-Mode Clock Configuration (RCC) register (see page 75).
+Nearly all of the control for the clocks is provided by the Run-Mode Clock Configuration (RCC) register (see page 78).

 Figure 6-2 shows the logic for the main clock tree.
 The peripheral blocks are driven by the System Clock signal and can be programmatically enabled/disabled.
 The ADC clock signal is automatically divided down to 14-18 MHz for proper ADC operation.
+The PWM clock signal is a synchronous divide by of the system clock to provide the PWM circuit with more range.